Urine Complete TestUrine Complete

 Visual exam

 A lab technician examines the urine’s appearance.
 Urine is typically clear.
-Cloudiness or an unusual odor can indicate a problem, such as an infection.
 Protein in urine can make it appear foamy.

 Dipstick test